cnavotka/ruta40/README.md

 The website is aimed for users who wants to travel or they are interested in get a more knowledge of the area.

-The colour palette mimicks the Road Traffic signals in Argentina (three stripes in blue-white-blue).
+The colour palette mimicks the Road Traffic signals in Argentina (three stripes in blue-white-blue and black).

 Here there is an example: